Rockbourne Roman Villa: 3rd century

 More ranges and buildings were added during the 3rd century creating a courtyard villa.
 Around 200, a new north wing was built attached to the west wing There may have been a small bath suite in the north wing, but later in the century, a separate, detached, bath house was built on the north wing.
 The best preserved mosaic floors are in the north wing.
 The mosaics all have geometric patterns, although none are of especially fine workmanship, and none have figure decoration.
 At some stage (and the dating is uncertain) the south wing was established, this included an aisled building and a range of work buildings.
 In 1967 a hoard of 7717 bronze coins was found buried in a pottery jar on the site.
 The hoard must have been buried around 295, and perhaps suggests that troubled times struck the villa, but the reason why it was never recovered is unknown.

 4th century

 By the 4th century the villa was now a large courtyard villa enclosed on at least three sides.
-In total there was probably around 40 rooms in use.
+In total there were probably around 40 rooms in use.
 The house on the north wing was rebuilt in the 4th century.
 The bath house on the north wing was also remodelled and then apparently taken out of use, and the bath suite in the west house was enlarged and refurbished.